Getting fresh food into the hands of people who need it

 - ReFED’s Oregon Liability Protection regulations around labels for donated food.
 ReFED highlights that donated food is exempt from the sale of food labeling regulations in Oregon.

 Yes.
 You may stop by the warehouse anytime between 9am and 3pm Monday-Saturday to make a personal donation.
-We take unopened dry goods up to one year expired, unopened frozen items, baby formula and food that is not expired, and fresh items that are still good to eat.
-We always suggest asking yourself, “Would you eat it?”
+We take unopened dry goods up to one year expired, unopened frozen items, baby food and formula that is not expired, and fresh items that are still good to eat.
+We always suggest asking yourself, “Would you eat it?” *We cannot accept food that’s been cooked in a home kitchen*

 For volunteers: